HPI-Information-Systems/Mondrian/README.md

 To test using a static radius R, run:
 `python3 basic.py --static R --evaluate`

+To test using a dynamic, optimal radius, run:
+`python3 basic.py --dynamic --evaluate`

 For the full list of parameters, type:
 `python3 basic.py --help`